devcode1981/File-Provider-Storage/doc/howto/prometheus/index.md

 ### Allow requests to the local network

-We have CSRF protection in place on the cluster url, so if we try to connect Minikube now, we'll get a `Requests to the local network are not allowed` error.
+We have CSRF protection in place on the cluster URL, so if we try to connect Minikube now, we'll get a `Requests to the local network are not allowed` error.
 The below steps will disable this protection for use with Minikube.